Common sleep problems for young children

 A bedtime routine is the best place to start, but it takes practice to get to used to!
 If your child gets up, keep taking them back to bed with as little fuss as possible.

-Anticipating regular requests can help ease the transition: make sure they’re changed or visit the toilet before bed, and keep a beaker of water within reach if they get thirsty.
+Anticipating regular requests can help ease the transition: make sure they’re changed or that they’ve visited the toilet before bed, and keep a beaker of water within reach for if they get thirsty.

 If they’re not sleepy, you may need to adjust the timing of daytime naps so they’re not too close to bedtime.
 Getting enough activity during the day also ensures they’re tired at night.

 It’s worth checking meal and snack-times aren’t throwing off your sleep schedule either.

 Read our key advice for creating a bedtime routine.

 Disrupted sleeping patterns

 It’s natural for sleep patterns to change from time to time: often it’s just because your little one is growing and developing, or extra tired from learning lots of new skills.
 They may also be reacting to changes in the family routine – for instance when you’re all away from home.
 Sticking to the usual bedtime routine can help your little one feel more secure and at ease.